2 External Flow

 - Streamlining decreases pressure drag by delaying boundary layer separation and thus reducing the pressure difference between the front and back of the body but increases the friction drag by increasing the surface area.
 The end result depends on which effect dominates.

-::: detail Quiz: Drag is caused by two different effects: Pressure and friction :::
+Quiz: Drag is caused by two different effects:

 Lift